 The "General" tab contains a number of settings for the general behavior of the program.
-This includes details such as how much warning you want before making irreversible changes in modeling components, taking certain other automatic actions, where to display global editors, and a display option for the decimal separator and latitudes and longitudes.
+This includes details such as how much warning you want before making irreversible changes in modeling components, where to display global editors, a display option for the decimal separator, language for displaying calendar dates, and a display option for latitudes and longitudes.